tesseract-ocr/tessdoc/TesseractOpenCL.md

+# Tesseract and OpenCL

+OpenCL is an API which allows portable usage of GPU computing resources.
+It is support for Linux, macOS and Windows.

+Modern graphic cards can do some computations which are needed for Tesseract very fast.
+By using that compute power, Tesseract ideally can be made faster.

 # How to build Tesseract with OpenCL

 **Important note**: OpenCL support in Tesseract is still considered experimental.
 There are some major bugs associated with it.